rstacruz/livemarkup/Readme.md

 <input type='text' @value='attr("description")'>
 ~~~

-It also works with multiple selections.
-In this case, ensure that the value is
+It also works with multiple selections (`<select multiple>`).
+In this case,
-an array of items to be selected.
+ensure that the value is an array of items to be selected.

 ~~~ html
 <select multiple name='fruit' @value='-> ["apple", "orange"]'>